joejag/are-we-really-engineers-slides/notes/overview.md

 Hi, I'm Joe.
-I'm a rightshifter and I currently work for the NHS within mental health.
+I'm a rightshifter and I work for ThoughtWorks in Scotland.

 On Metaphor
 ===========

 ## Intro
 * The term software engineering is 45 years old.
 This metaphor has had a huge influence on our industry.
 It continues to define us even today.
-* As a reminder for those not paying attention in English class.
-A metaphor is a figure of speech containing an implied comparison, in which a word ordinarily used of one thing is applied to another
+* A metaphor is a figure of speech containing an implied comparison, in which a word ordinarily used of one thing is applied to another
 * That's what the 'engineering' part tacked onto the end of software is.
 It's a metaphor for how we do things.
 * Metaphors are a powerful device that at best will spark instant understanding without the elaboration that an anology requires.
 * We speak metaphorically everyday, and there's a number of great reasons for this.

 ## Metaphor educates.
 Metaphor persuades
  * Teach (greenhouse effect).
 Metaphor helps us explain something new and unfamiliar in terms of the familiar
- * Assist (web pages from print media, files & folders).
+ * Assist (files & folders rather than byte arrays and lookup tables).
  * (Less obvious) Influence.
 Rock logo.
 It guides our thinking, helps us think of ways to explain and sovle problems

 ## Metaphor constrains.